Cognigy/migrator/README.md

 The resulting files can then easily be imported into another environment.

-Please note that before importing a project, you need to change the organisation property in the project JSON file.
+Please note that before importing a project, you need to change the organisation property in the project JSON file to the organisation ID on your new environment.

 ## How to use the tool
 - Clone this repo